The Little Fox: English version

 The English dub of the animation, titled simply The Little Fox, was produced in 1987 by Robert Halmi, Inc. It was broadcast in the United States as part of Nickelodeon's Special Delivery block and released on home video by Celebrity Home Entertainment.
-The English dub changed Vuk's name to "Vic" and his partner’s name to "Foxy," although Karak's name remains unchanged.
+The English dub changed Vuk's name to "Vic" and his partner's name to "Foxy," although Karak's name remains unchanged.

 Reception and legacy

 Video Choice gave the film a positive review, calling it a "charming and visually appealing film" while author Giannalberto Bendazzi (Animation: A World History) called it "an excellent example of the personality of animation".

 A digital restoration was completed in 2021 under the supervision of the film's cinematographer.
 It remains the most-popular Hungarian animated feature of all time.
 The director had said that putting Vuk on screen was one of his dearest cartoon works.

+Diego Pineda Paceco of Collider called the film:

+An irresistibly charming, nostalgia–filled, family–friendly adventure that displays all of Hungarian animation's biggest strengths in their full splendor.

 Home media

-The film was released on VHS in 1987 by Celebrity Home Entertainment and re-released on November 4, 1994.
+The film was released on VHS in 1987 by Celebrity Home Entertainment and re-released on 4 November 1994.